 There is no claw back of the tax relief if the company stops using the equipment for R&D purposes, whether that is during the period or after.

 For every £100 spent on eligible capital costs the company can get the additional benefit of up to £19 immediately.
-Rather than being too late to make a claim or having to wait more than 20 years to get the full tax relief.
+Rather than being too late to make a claim or having to wait up to 20 years to get the full tax relief.